 All of your data will be stored inside the European Economic Area (“the EEA”) and we will take all reasonable steps to ensure that your data is treated as safely and securely under the GDPR.

 Data security is of great importance to us.
 We take steps to protect your data by using data encryption on our websites and applications.
 Our websites are hosted in the UK and are monitored 24/7/365.
-The servers include firewall protection and secure monitoring software which generates alerts in the event of a hack attempt or the detection of malware.

 ACCESS TO YOUR INFORMATION AND CORRECTION